RyanFrantz/engineering/principles.md

 certainly edge cases where they may not always apply but, for the most part, I believe these hold.

+This set is by no means exhaustive and subject to change as we learn new things or think deeper on issues.
+It is, however, intended to be relatively short in the hope that it will be easier to remember and internalize.

 1. We write software for, and with, other people.
     1. Engineering is a social endeavor.
     2. Technology is simply a means to an end.